 Over the years, the Principals at Cole & Company have transferred ownership of manufacturing, service, medical, agricultural, retail, distribution and professional practice firms throughout the United States.
 This brokerage of “Small Business” has provided crucial insight into what fair market value really is.
 So yes, we can create spreadsheets with the best of them but we’re also grounded in real world transaction experience.

 Cole & Company, Inc. is now considered a “qualified source” to conduct business appraisals for SBA financing.
-With its Standard Operating Procedures (SOP) 50 10 5 (J) effective January 1, 2018, the SBA requires lenders to obtain an independent business appraisal from a “qualified source” for certain guaranteed loans and recognizes the Business Certified Appraiser (BCA) credential as such a source.
+With its Standard Operating Procedures (SOP) 50 10 5 (K) effective April 1, 2019, the SBA requires lenders to obtain an independent business appraisal from a “qualified source” for certain guaranteed loans and recognizes the Business Certified Appraiser (BCA) credential as such a source.

 So, what’s your Business really worth?